-Permission Research reviews: What others say
+Permission Research Reviews: What Others Say

-There's a lot of 0.5 star ratings (the lowest possible you can give) with a few main complaints recurring again and again…
+There's a lot of 0.5-star ratings (the lowest you can give) with a few complaints recurring again and again…

 They’ll know exactly how you're using the internet, how often you check your email, exactly what websites you visit and for how long.

 For me this is a huge turn off and I can't get my head around why anyone in their right mind would happily hand over all of this private information about themselves just for a tiny 1 in 2 million chance of winning an online sweepstake.